MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt.md

 C++/WinRT is an entirely standard modern C++17 language projection for Windows Runtime (WinRT) APIs, implemented solely in header files, and designed to provide you with first-class access to the modern Windows API.
 With C++/WinRT, you can author and consume Windows Runtime APIs using any standards-compliant C++17 compiler.

 ## Language projections
-WinRT is based on Component Object Model (COM) APIs, and it's designed to be accessed through *language projections*.
+The Windows Runtime is based on Component Object Model (COM) APIs, and it's designed to be accessed through *language projections*.
 A projection hides the COM details, and provides a more natural programming experience for a given language.

 ### The C++/WinRT language projection in the Windows UWP API reference content
 When you're browsing [Windows UWP APIs](https://docs.microsoft.com/uwp/api/), click the **Language** combo box in the upper right, and select **C++/WinRT** to view API syntax blocks as they appear in the C++/WinRT language projection.

 ## SDK support for C++/WinRT
 As of version 10.0.17133.0 (Windows 10, version 1803), the Windows SDK contains the C++/WinRT projection Windows namespace headers and tools.
 One important tool is `cppwinrt.exe` which, from a `.winmd`, generates source code files that project the metadata into C++/WinRT.
-Windows Metadata (`.winmd`) files provide a canonical way of describing a Windows Runtime API surface.
-From Windows Metadata, `cppwinrt.exe` generates a standard C++ library that fully describes&mdash;or *projects*&mdash;the API surface; whether they're Windows APIs, or third-party Windows Runtime Component APIs. `Cppwinrt.exe` plays an important role in your development workflow for both consuming first- and third-party APIs and also for authoring your own APIs in components.
+Windows Runtime metadata (`.winmd`) files provide a canonical way of describing a Windows Runtime API surface.
+From Windows Runtime metadata, `cppwinrt.exe` generates a standard C++ library that fully describes&mdash;or *projects*&mdash;the API surface; whether they're Windows APIs, or third-party Windows Runtime Component APIs. `Cppwinrt.exe` plays an important role in your development workflow for both consuming first- and third-party APIs and also for authoring your own APIs in components.

 ## Visual Studio support for C++/WinRT
 Because C++/WinRT uses features from the C++17 standard, it needs project property **C/C++** > **Language** > **ISO C++17 Standard (/std:c++17)**.
 You might also want to set **Conformance mode: Yes (/permissive-)**, which further constrains your code to be standards-compliant.